+Utility Plant-in-Service (UPIS)

-Utility Plant in Service (UPIS): The utility recorded a UPIS balance of \$1,110,101 for water and \$1,693,393 for wastewater during the historical test year.
-Staff has increased UPIS for water by reclassifying \$4,626 from operations and maintenance expense (O&M) (\$1,217 from purchased power and \$3,408 from materials and supplies) to account number 334 to capitalize meters.
-Staff has also increased this account for water by reclassifying \$7,101 from O&M (\$6,748 from repairs and maintenance and \$353 from materials and supplies) to account number 311 for pumping equipment.
-Staff has increased this account for wastewater by reclassifying \$209 from O&M expenses to account number 354.
+The utility recorded a UPIS balance of \$1,110,101 for water and \$1,693,393 for wastewater during the historical test year.
+We increased UPIS for water by reclassifying \$4,626 from operations and maintenance expense (O&M) (\$1,217 from purchased power and \$3,408 from materials and supplies) to account number 334 to capitalize meters.
+We also increased this account for water by reclassifying \$7,101 from O&M (\$6,748 from repairs and maintenance and \$353 from materials and supplies) to account number 311 for pumping equipment.
+We increased this account for wastewater by reclassifying \$209 from O&M expenses to account number 354.

 The utility recorded \$1,391 each for water and wastewater in the miscellaneous expense account for pipe finding equipment.
-Staff has increased UPIS for both water and wastewater by \$1,391 to reclassify and capitalize pipe finding equipment from the miscellaneous expense account.
+We increased UPIS for both water and wastewater by \$1,391 to reclassify and capitalize pipe finding equipment from the miscellaneous expense account.

 The utility recorded \$49,771 in Construction Work in Progress (CWIP) for the historical test year ended September 30, 2000, for work on a new pump.
-During the audit, staff determined that the new pump was complete and in use.
-Staff has increased UPIS by \$49,771 for water to reclassify CWIP to UPIS.
+During the audit, we determined that the new pump was complete and in use.
+We increased UPIS by \$49,771 for water to reclassify CWIP to UPIS.

 The utility installed 480 residential meters since the last rate case.
 The utility capitalized the cost of the meters but did not record the cost of the meter installation.
-Staff has increased water Account No. 334 by \$12,425 to capitalize unrecorded meter installation cost.
+We increased water account 334 by \$12,425 to capitalize unrecorded meter installation cost.

-During the audit and engineering evaluation of this utility, staff discovered that the utility's spray field was no longer in use and would not be used in the future.
+During the audit and engineering evaluation of this utility, we discovered that the utility's spray field was no longer in use and would not be used in the future.
 The utility switched exclusively to percolation ponds per an agreement with DEP.
-Staff believes that the spray field should be retired and that this retirement should be considered an abandonment/ early retirement.
-Staff has decreased this account for wastewater by \$28,626 to remove the cost of the spray field from UPIS.
+We find that the spray field should be retired and that this retirement shall be considered an abandonment/early retirement.
+We decreased this account for wastewater by \$28,626 to remove the cost of the spray field from UPIS.
 The utility only capitalized the cost of the pipes and pumps associated with the spray field, not the value of the land.
-Loss calculations and amortization of the early retirement will be discussed in Issue No.8.
+Loss calculations and amortization of the early retirement will be discussed later in this Order.